New Jersey Secure Choice Savings Program on the Horizon for Private Employers

 In 2019, the governor signed the New Jersey Secure Choice Savings Act to help 1.7 million Garden State workers who don’t have access to a retirement plan.
 The act mandates that businesses – for-profit and non-profit – with 25 or more employees offer a savings program, and even businesses with fewer than 25 employees are eligible to participate.
-Although the signed bill set a target implementation date of March 2021 for the plan, it is uncertain the program will be ready at that time given the COVID-19 pandemic.

 The looming savings crisis in the United States certainly spurred the state to act, but officials in the highest offices in New Jersey also saw an opportunity to help shore up the state’s financial future.
 Data from an AARP study revealed that more than $190 million could be saved by the state on public assistance between 2018-2032 if lower-income workers increased their future retirement income by $1,000 a year*.